Guides

 How can drugs fail when I feel fine?

-Viral failure relates to results from a blood test.
+Viral failure relates to results from a viral load test.
 It is different to how well you feel.

-It is when viral load not only becomes detectable, but continues to rise, even when you are taking all your meds.
+It is when viral load continues to rise, even if you are taking all your meds.

-If you stay on this failing treatment, drug resistance becomes stronger.
-Your CD4 count will then start to drop because the meds are no longer as active.
+Staying on a failing treatment, drug resistance becomes stronger.
+The CD4 count will then start to drop because the meds are no longer as active.

 This might not be for several months but it will happen.